jeanimal/LogGenie/README.md

 ### Running Tests

-The application includes comprehensive unit tests for critical components, particularly the log parsing functionality.
+The application includes initial unit tests for log parsing functionality, with room for expansion to cover additional components.

 #### Prerequisites for Testing
 Tests use Vitest framework and are already configured with proper TypeScript support.